CryptOracle: A Modular Framework to Characterize Fully Homomorphic Encryption: Limitations of This Work

-We identify three primary limitations in this work, related to hardware support, benchmark optimization, and prediction methodology.
-First, \name currently supports only CPU platforms because of the limited scope of the OpenFHE backbone.
-Nevertheless, this limitation does not diminish the merit of \name; it remains a universally accessible, shared platform for examining advances in FHE applications and algorithms from both performance and energy perspectives.
-Second, this work does not explore any optimizations on the benchmark collections.
-Consequently, the predicted runtime and energy for full workloads exhibit greater variation than with the microbenchmarks, which have been used in FHE programming challenges~\cite{FhermaChallenges}.
-Third, \name does not yet predict performance or efficiency on unseen hardware or algorithm configurations.
-This gap could be addressed by machine learning based techniques instead of simple linear extrapolation.
+We identify two primary limitations in this work.
+First, \name currently supports only CPU platforms due to the lack of supported OpenFHE hardware backends.
+This limitation does not diminish the merit of \name, as it remains an accessible platform for examining advances in FHE applications and algorithms.
+Also, GPU acceleration of FHE has shown great promise, and \name's infrastructure can be expanded to support future GPU extensions to OpenFHE.
+Some of these extensions already exist~\cite{agullódomingo2025fideslibfullyfledgedopensourcefhe}, but they are experimental and lack any full applications to benchmark.
+Second, \name does not yet predict performance or efficiency on unseen hardware or algorithm configurations.
+This gap could be addressed by machine learning-based techniques instead of simple linear extrapolation.
 Similar strategies have been extensively studied for AI workloads~\cite{qi17paleo, calculon_paper, 10.1145/3669940.3707265}, and we leave their adoption to future work.